Be in the Know

 Many clients find training in an outdoor environment considerably more appealing because it provides variety, visual stimulation and, in turn, helps them to stay motivated.
 Within reason, and with the right level of planning, almost any outdoor environment can be used as a training location to add true and meaningful value to the health, fitness and wellbeing of your clients.

-When structured correctly, training in an outdoor environment can be productive, effective and inspiring for a variety of reasons, these include:
+When structured correctly, training in an outdoor environment can be productive, effective and inspiring for a variety of reasons.

 This concept was originally conceived by Dr E.O.
 Wilson of Harvard University and directly translates as ‘the love of life’.
 The biophilia effect states that environments rich in visually stimulating scenery, or those which engage the body’s olfactory (scent) or auditory senses (sound) with natural stimuli, can significantly reduce symptoms of stress and increase positive mood, focus and concentration.